-Finding the right LIMS solution is hard.
+Finding the right laboratory information management system (LIMS) is hard.
 Implementing it once you find it can be even harder if you do not have the right support around you.
-At LabLynx, we’ve applied our 25 years of experience in the LIMS industry to simplifying our implementation processes and making it as painless as possible.
-A big component of our success in this area is attributed to our knowledgeable staff.
+At LabLynx, we’ve applied our 25 years of experience in the LIMS industry to simplifying our implementation process and making it as painless as possible.
+A big component of our success in this area is our knowledgeable staff.
 Most having come from the laboratory industry themselves; our team brings their industry insights to help our clients through the big change management process that comes with implementing a LIMS.

 “Make sure to assign one contact from your team that has the end say in how the system is setup.
 So many times during implementations, we meet with a group or two and they want it to work this way but another groups wants it to work that way.
 It is important for your team to work together to decide how you want it to flow, what you want it to look like, from the overall workflow down to the sample number layout.” – Stacie Albenesius, Senior Application Engineer